yavrodiy/printer_on_off_button/README.md

-# Turning the 3d printer on and off with an external button, connected to Orange PIi
+# Turning the 3d printer on and off with an external button, connected to Orange Pi

 The program for Orange Pi allows you to control the power supply of a 3d printer, connected via a relay, using an external non-lockable button